-&lt;sup>1 Examination review procedure, see p.
-214; Review of decisions of University bodies procedure, see p.
-218.
+&lt;sup>1 Examination Review Procedure, see p.
+220; Procedure for the Review of decisions of University bodies, see p.
+224.

-- (c) Complaints about the University of Cambridge Students' Union, which should be made to the University of Cambridge Students' Union's own complaints procedure in the first instance; - (d) Matters covered by other University procedures including but not limited to those concerning student discipline, student harassment and sexual misconduct, fitness to study and fitness to practise. - 2.4.
+(d) Matters covered by other University procedures including but not limited to those concerning student discipline, student misconduct, capability to study and fitness to practise.

+Advice, support, and guidance.

+- 2.4.
 The General Board shall approve and keep under review explanatory notes, to be read in conjunction with this procedure.
 Those notes shall include a policy on the use of personal information under this procedure.
 Before making a complaint, Complainants should read the procedure and the explanatory notes on the procedure.
 All Complainants are encouraged to seek support from a College Tutor, a member of the University of Cambridge Students' Union's Advice Service, or other advisor of the student's choosing. - 2.5.
 A Complainant may be invited to attend a meeting under paragraph 3.2, 4.8, and 4.11 as part of this procedure.
 A Complainant who is invited to attend a meeting will be entitled to choose whether or not to attend the meeting and to be accompanied or represented by someone of the Complainant's choosing. - 2.6.
 This procedure is an internal process and does not have the same degree of formality as proceedings in a court of law.
-It is not normally necessary or appropriate for Complainants or the University to be legally represented at any meetings that form part of the procedure except in exceptional circumstances. - 2.7.
+It is not normally necessary or appropriate for Complainants or the University to be legally represented at any meetings that form part of the procedure except in exceptional circumstances.

+Who can use this procedure?

+- 2.7.
 This procedure can only be used by a Registered Student who has been affected by the subject matter of the complaint.
 Complaints should be made by Complainants themselves, although in limited circumstances the University will accept a request from a third party acting as the Complainant's authorized representative.
 In this circumstance, the University will communicate only with the authorized representative and therefore any reference in this procedure about communication to or from a Complainant includes the Complainant's authorized representative. - 2.8.
 Group complaints can be submitted, but a group representative must be identified with whom the University will correspond and who will be responsible for liaising with the other Complainants.
 In such cases, references in this procedure to the 'Complainant' shall be construed as referring to more than one person.
 The University may separate group complaints where it considers that the issues raised impact Complainants differently or where Complainants are seeking different remedies. - 2.9.
 Anonymous complaints will not normally be accepted, as this may limit the investigation and communication of the outcome.
-Exceptionally, an anonymous complaint may be considered if there is a compelling case, supported by evidence, for the matter to be investigated. - 2.10.
-Complainants will not be disadvantaged for raising a valid complaint.
-The University will act reasonably in considering complaints under this procedure and decisions will be made fairly and transparently.
-The Responsible Officer, Case Handler, Complaint Officer, and Reviewer will have had no material involvement in the matters raised as part of the complaint or in the earlier stages of the procedure and will be independent and impartial. - 2.11.
-Any reference in this procedure to a University officer or other named role includes a deputy appointed by that officer or role-holder to exercise the functions assigned to that officer under this procedure. - 2.12.
-Complainants are required to raise a complaint as soon as possible and within the required timeframe (see paragraph 3.1, 4.1, and 5.1).
-Complaints or evidence submitted outside this timeframe will not be accepted unless there is a valid reason for delay, which will be judged on a case-by-case basis by the Responsible Officer, Case Handler, Complaint Officer, or Reviewer, as appropriate. - 2.13.
-The University aims to process any formal complaint through Formal Resolution and any Review within 90 calendar days.
-The 90 calendar day timeframe requires Complainants to comply with any timescales set down in this Procedure.
-There will occasionally be circumstances when, for good reasons, the University will need to extend the timeframe and in these circumstances the Complainant will be notified and kept updated as to the progress of their complaint. - 2.14.
-The University will only share the information and evidence submitted in a complaint with members of staff where it is strictly necessary in order to process, investigate, and consider the complaint.
-All information received from a Complainant will be handled sensitively and in accordance with the Policy on the use of personal information under the Student Complaint Procedure. - 2.15.
-The Case Handler, Complaint Officer, or the Reviewer may terminate consideration of a complaint if it is considered to be frivolous or vexatious.
-If a complaint is terminated then the Complainant will be issued with a Completion of Procedures letter. - 2.16.
-Complainants, their advisors, and staff of the University are required to communicate respectfully and reasonably at all times whilst using the procedure.
-Abusive or threatening behaviour and language will not be tolerated.
-If, following a warning, a Complainant behaves in an unacceptable manner, the Case Handler, the Complaint Officer, or the Reviewer may terminate the Complainant's request without further consideration.
-If a request is terminated then the Complainant will be issued with a Completion of Procedures letter. - 2.17.
-When using this procedure, Complainants are encouraged to provide details and evidence of any disability and/or any reasonable adjustments which may be appropriate in light of their disability.
-Where it may be helpful and following the consent of the Complainant, an appropriately trained University staff member may be asked to provide a decision regarding reasonable adjustments.
+Exceptionally, an anonymous complaint may be considered if there is a compelling case, supported by evidence, for the matter to be investigated.